-Was born at Castle Bay on the island of Barra in Scotland and apprenticed to H & D Barclay, architects, in Glasgow from 1920 until 1925, under the direct supervision of Colin Sinclair, FRIBA, the senior partner.
-He attended the Glasgow School of Architecture.
+Was born at Castle Bay on the island of Barra in Scotland the son of Angus Macdonald, inspector of poor, and his wife, Maggie MacLean who were married in North Uist in 1893.
+He studied architecture at Glasgow School of Art from 1920 or 1922 (sources vary) and apprenticed to H & D Barclay, architects, in Glasgow from 1920 until 1925, under the direct supervision of Colin Sinclair, FRIBA, the senior partner.
 From 1925 he worked for the County Education Authority in Inverness, leaving for South Africa two years later in 1927 to lecture in building and architectural subjects at the East London Technical College.
 In January 1929 he resigned on being appointed temporary 1st grade architectural assistant in the PUBLIC WORKS DEPARTMENT in Pretoria.
 In January 1931 he was promoted to senior architectural assistant and placed on the permanent staff; in December 1935 he was re-graded assistant architect 2nd grade.
 In 1939 he passed the qualifying examination at the University of the Witwatersrand, was admitted to membership of the Institute of South African Architects in 1941 and was elected a Fellow of the Royal Institute of British Architects in 1948.
 In 1947 he was appointed Assistant Chief Government Architect, Public Works Department, Pretoria and by 1959 he was Chief Government Architect.
 He contributed several articles for the periodical Public Works in South Africa and was well-respected among his colleagues.
+He was responsible for the design of a number of large public buildings including the Central Government Offices in Pretoria, the General Post Office in Johannesburg and later additions, the automatic Telephone Exchange in Pretoria, the General Post Office in Bloemfontein, the Revenue Office in East London and the Government Offices in Umtata (Mthatha).

 (FRIBA nom papers (1948) 4336; ISAA mem list; Oban Times 10 Sept 1955; PSL 1934; RIBA biog file)